mmiele/TechnicalNotes/DASH-Breadboard/Network/P4/p4-language-details.md

 From [Programming Protocol-Independent Packet Processors](https://www.cs.princeton.edu/~jrex/papers/of2.pdf).

+The P4 language implements an abstraction on top of compliant hardware.
+This abstraction supports the dual modes of hardware operation: switch **configuration** and **population**.
+In order to do so, a P4 program contains definitions of the following key components:

+- **Headers**.
+A header definition describes the sequence and structure of a series of fields.
+It includes information about field width, as well as constraints on field values.
+- **Parsers**.
+A parser definition determines the presence and order of headers within a packet.
+- **Tables**. **Match+action tables** are the mechanism for packet processing.
+The P4 program defines the fields on which a table may match and the actions it may execute.
+- **Actions**.
+P4 supports construction of complex actions from simpler protocol-independent primitives.
+These complex actions are available within **match+action tables**.
+- **Control Program**.
+The control program determines the order of matches and actions that are applied to a packet.
+Simple imperative programs describe the flow of control between match+action tables.

 This section shows how each of the components described above contributes to the definition of an **idealized mTag packet processor** in P4.
 The mTag combines the hierarchical routing with simple tags.
 In particular